What is Appellation Marlborough Wines?

 What does that logo mean?

-Jules has been proud to be a founding member of the Appellation Marlborough Wines organisation and all Jules Taylor Marlborough Sauvignon Blancs have been AMW-certified since the organisation was launched.
+Jules is proud to be a founding member of the Appellation Marlborough Wines organisation and all Jules Taylor Marlborough Sauvignon Blancs have been AMW-certified since the organisation was launched.

 As Jules says: